malpern/zmk-to-kanata/README.md

 - ZMK 'caps word' is now supported and mapped to Kanata's `(caps-word 2000)` action.
 - Bluetooth and bootloader remain unsupported and are mapped to comments.
+- Improved hold-tap (home row mod) mapping: more ZMK properties (timing, flavor, quick-tap-ms, tap-hold-wait-ms, require-prior-idle-ms) are mapped; TODO comments are emitted for advanced/unsupported features (e.g., retro-tap, hold-trigger-key-positions).
+See the migration guide for best practices.